Lesson video

 Well done if you got that.

-Momentum is mass times velocity, and if we write that in symbols that's p for momentum, m for mass, and v for velocity.
+And if we write that in symbols, that p for momentum is m for mass and v for velocity.

-Momentum p is measured in kilogrammes metres per second.
+Momentum, p, is measured in kilograms meters per second.

 That's a fairly unusual sounding unit.

-It's just kilogrammes multiplied by metres per second.
+It's just kilograms multiplied by meters per second.

-The mass is measured in kilogrammes and the velocity in metres per second.
+The mass is measured in kilograms and the velocity in meters per second.

 Let's try a couple of examples of calculating momentum.